fred-drake/vscode/README.md

 ## Managing Extensions

-All extensions that are to be used in any configuration are stored in the [vscode-extensions.toml](./config/vscode-extensions.toml) file.
+All extension names are stored in the [vscode-extensions.toml](./config/vscode-extensions.toml) file.
 To generate (or update to latest) the raw [extensions file](./config/extensions.nix) from this TOML file, call `just update-extensions`.
 The [the main nix flake](./flake.nix) pulls this extension information in order to declaratively build VSCode and its extensions.
+Think of the extensions file as the lock file for all of your VSCode extensions.

 ## Global Extensions and Settings